OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 The instructions for installing pyOptSparse are the same as the Detailed Installation Guide [here](#install-pyoptsparse).

 ## Step 2: Install Aviary
- It is recommended for developers to fork Aviary and clone it.
-In these instructions we will use the main [github repository](https://github.com/OpenMDAO/Aviary), simply substitute the url for the one pointing to your own fork.
+ It is recommended for developers to create their own fork of Aviary and clone that.
+In these instructions we will use the main [github repository](https://github.com/OpenMDAO/Aviary), if you are using a fork simply substitute the url with your own.
 Navigate to the folder where you'd like Aviary to be downloaded to, then run:

  ```
 git clone https://github.com/OpenMDAO/Aviary